anentropic/chuckd/README.md

 ### macOS

-We also have pre-built binaries for x86_64 macOS, but by default they will be blocked from running by Gatekeeper.
+We do have pre-built binaries for x86_64 macOS, **but** by default they will be blocked from running by Gatekeeper.
 If you want to go this route, see [instructions here](https://eshop.macsales.com/blog/57866-how-to-work-with-and-around-gatekeeper/) (scroll down to _"Opening Gatekeeper Blocked Apps"_) for how to make it usable.

-It seems like this bin will run fine on Apple Silicon (arm64) macs after unblocking (I have tried it on my M1 macbook), but you might need to prepend `arch -x86_64` the first time you run it.
+It seems like the Intel binary will run fine on Apple Silicon (arm64) macs after unblocking (I have tried it on my M1 macbook), but you might need to prepend `arch -x86_64` the first time you run it.

 We also have a Homebrew tap...
+This _should_ have been the easiest option.

+For **Catalina** users we are able to build a `bottle` (pre-built binary) so you should be able to just `brew install anentropic/tap/chuckd` as intended.
+As soon as GitHub Actions provides us with Big Sur runners we will start building bottles for Big Sur too.

-This _should_ have been the easiest option, unfortunately the GraalVM native-image builder toolchain has to be set up manually first:
+Unfortunately if there is no bottle available (all versions of macOS other than Catalina currently) then we have to build from source, and this means the GraalVM native-image builder toolchain has to be set up manually first:

 1. `brew install --cask graalvm/tap/graalvm-ce-java11`
 2. follow the post-install instructions to configure your `JAVA_HOME` env and add the GraalVM bin dir to your `PATH` (see https://github.com/graalvm/homebrew-tap for more details)